CoreumFoundation/coreum/x/asset/ft/spec/README.md

 Same rules apply to sending tokens over IBC transfer protocol if IBC is enabled for the token.

+_**Disclaimer**: if the issuer claws back from the escrow address, then it will break the IBC. issuers should not do this if they want the IBC work for their token._

 ## Feature interoperability table

 <!-- Original source: https://docs.google.com/spreadsheets/d/1wC51asxQF8gi7Egj0KvzsMf7zko5ojEL6l2CAdb_UNM -->